Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	````

-1. Set up the new VM's configuration settings to automatically join the domain in the provisioning process.
+1. Set up the new virtual machine's configuration settings to automatically join the domain in the provisioning process.
 Before executing the command, replace the placeholders with the administrator and domain passwords.

 	<!-- mark:1-12 -->
 	````PowerShell